tolerl1/cloud-resume-challenge/README.md

 Serverless resume website with view counter using AWS.
 Built to participate in <a href="https://aws.amazon.com/developer/community/heroes/forrest-brazeal"/>Forrest Brazeal's</a> Cloud Resume <a href="https://cloudresumechallenge.dev/instructions/">Challenge</a>.

 This <a href="https://cloudresumechallenge.dev/instructions/">16-step challenge</a> requires the creation of a website to showcase my resume with a site view counter.
 It dives deeper by requiring the use of AWS Lambda, API Gateway, and DynamoDB to operate the view counter, host the site on an S3 bucket, and have the site delivered over HTTPS using CloudFront.
 Additionally, this all must be automated using the AWS Serverless Application Model (SAM) and a CI/CD pipeline.

+Being a recent graduate and entry-level professional during a pandemic is quite challenging.
+At the height of the COVID-19, I quickly experienced the unfortunate reality that millions of Americans face.
+The amount of free time I have is a bit overwhelming.
+I used to spend my days designing, implementing and supporting chatbot solutions for large, well-known brands, but now I am searching for a new role.
+The silver lining to the situation is that I could spend more time with family, personal projects, and hockey.
+I learned about the [Cloud Resume Challenge](https://cloudresumechallenge.dev/instructions/) through my brother and accepted not only in hopes of finding a position in the cloud sector but, in the very least, improve my skills on AWS.

+This [16-step challenge](https://cloudresumechallenge.dev/instructions/) requires the creation of a website to showcase my resume with a site view counter.
+It dives deeper by requiring the use of AWS Lambda, API Gateway, and DynamoDB to operate the view counter, host the site on an S3 bucket, and have the site delivered over HTTPS using CloudFront.
+Additionally, this all must be automated using the AWS Serverless Application Model (SAM) and a CI/CD pipeline.

+I completed the challenge by breaking the project into groups with similar tasks.
+1. I started by designing my website using Bootstrap.
+Next, I created my CloudFront distribution and linked my S3 bucket as an origin so that the site is only accessible through CloudFront.
+Lastly, I purchased my domain and set the CNAME to point to CloudFront.
+2. I created my development environment by installing python, aws cli, aws sam cli, and httpie.
+I used VSCode with the AWS and python plugins, as my IDE.
+3. Creating the API, lambda function, and DynamoDB table was the most intensive part.
+A few essential items that I needed to learn:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   - How these services worked in tandem &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   - How to create a table that updated a single record verse a table that &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;would generate a record per visit
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   - Learn python
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   - How to call an API

+  &nbsp;&nbsp;&nbsp;&nbsp;  For my lambda function, I used DynamoDB's atomic counter feature to &nbsp;&nbsp;&nbsp;&nbsp;  update the table each time my API endpoint gets called.
+Additionally, I &nbsp;&nbsp;&nbsp;&nbsp;  included a decimal encoder function so I could receive the body of the API &nbsp;&nbsp;&nbsp;&nbsp;  request.
+My API uses a single GET method with CORS enabled.
+The API is &nbsp;&nbsp;&nbsp;&nbsp;  called using a XMLHttpRequest and displayed using a DOM element.

+4.&nbsp;&nbsp;Lastly, I built a CI/CD pipeline for the front and back end of my site.
+My first &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pipeline uses GitHub actions and workflow to push any changes in the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;master branch of my repo to S3.
+My second pipeline has the same &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;functionality except it utilizes AWS Code Deploy to build, test, and deploy &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;my SAM template.
+Testing was performed by issuing a key/value payload &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;to the lambda function.